 No one has favorited this theater yet

+Located in the southwest London inner city district of Brixton on Brighton Terrace at the corner of Bernay’s Grove, just off the High Street.
 Opened on 26th December 1898 as the Empress Theatre, designed by the noted theatre architectural firm Wylson & Long.
-Seating was provided for 580 in the orchestra stalls, 240 in the balcony and 440 in the gallery.
+Seating was provided for 580 in the orchestra stalls, 240 in the balcony and 440 in the gallery plus seats in the pit.
 The stage was 60feet wide and 40feet deep.
 Later re-named Empress Theatre of Varieties and then Empress Music Hall.

-In 1931 it was re-constructed in an Art Deco style by architect Andrew Mather and re-opened in September 1931, still a live theatre it was re-named the New Empress Theatre.
+In 1930 it was taken over by Variety Theatres Consolidated.
+In 1931 it was re-constructed adding another 500-seats and designed in an Art Deco style by architect Andrew Mather and re-opened in September 1931, still a live theatre it was re-named the New Empress Theatre.
 Films were first shown in the 1930’s on Sundays only (this was a day that live performances were not licenced).

 Granada Theatres took an interest in the operation of the Empress Theatre from June 1951 and they managed the theatre from 1955.
 Max Miller played the last music hall/variety bill at the theatre and it closed as a live theatre on 12th January 1957 after a run of the pantomime “Aladdin” starring Alma Cogan.